jwildman/iDAAS-Connect-Clinical-IndustryStandards/README.md

 * Spring Boot
 * Maven

 # Practical Implementation: Partnering Organization
 To support ANY developed artifcats the Red Hat Healthcare team has created a fictious company named Care Delivery Corporation US (CADuCeUS).
 Care Delivery Corp.
 US is intended to be a multi-faceted healthcare organization with businesses and needs across all healthcare markets.
+This way, ALL the source code/demonstrations and documentation focus on specific healthcare market needs.

 Healthcare Facilities:  MCTN
 Sending Application:    MMS (Main Medical Software)